griffithlab/pVACtools/README.md

 ###<b>NetMHC 3.4</b>

-pVAC-Seq uses NetMHC 3.4 to predict binding affinities.
-NetMHC 3.4 can be downloaded <a href="http://www.cbs.dtu.dk/cgi-bin/sw_request?netMHC+3.4">here</a>.
+pVAC-Seq uses NetMHC 3.4 to predict binding affinities. <a href="http://www.cbs.dtu.dk/cgi-bin/sw_request?netMHC+3.4">NetMHC 3.4 can be downloaded here</a>.
 Once NetMHC is properly installed and tested, pVAC-Seq expects the path to the installtion directory.

 ## Pipeline Overview
 ![alt text][overview]